Federico Peña (footballer)

-Federico Rafael Mendes Peña (born 30 March 1999) is a Trinidadian professional footballer.
+Federico Rafael Mendes Peña (born 30 March 1999) is a Trinidadian footballer.

 Early life

 Peña was born in Port of Spain, Trinidad and Tobago.
 He moved to Mississauga, Canada, before settling in Winnipeg, Canada in 2009.
 He began playing youth soccer in Canada with Winnipeg South End United SC in 2009.
 In 2013, he began playing with Bonivital SC, moving to Granite United from 2015 to 2017.
 He then joined the youth system of Belgian club Gent, playing for the U21 squad, while also training with the first team on occasion.
 In 2018, he joined the U21 team of Standard Liège.

 Club career

 In March 2019, Peña went on trial with Valour FC of the Canadian Premier League ahead of the 2019 season.
 In April 2019, Peña signed with the club.
 He appeared in six of his team's seven matches in the 2020 shortened season, including having a red card overturned ahead of the final match of the season.
-In December 2020, he the club picked up his option for the 2021 season.
+In December 2020, the club picked up his option for the 2021 season.
 During the 2021 season, his playing time greatly increased, appearing in 26 matches, including being named Man of the Match in a 1-0 victory over Forge FC on July 11, 2021.
-In January 2022, he once again re-signed with the club for another season, with the club re-structing his contract, rather than just picking up his club option.
+In January 2022, he once again re-signed with the club for another season, with the club restructuring his contract, rather than just picking up his club option.
 In December 2022, he departed the club, upon the expiry of his contract.

+In March 2023, he joined Umeå FC in the Swedish third tier Ettan on a one-year contract.
+He made two substitute appearances for the club that season.

+In 2024, Peña returned to Canada and played at the adult amateur level with Winnipeg Lucania FC in the Manitoba Major Soccer League.